 4 Excluding by-catches of Dissostichus spp. by trawlers fishing outside the Convention Area.
 A by-catch shall be defined as no more than 5% of total catch of all species and no more than 50 tonnes for an entire fishing trip by a vessel.

-5 For the purposes of this conservation measure, ‘IUU fishing’ refers to the activities described in paragraph 5 of Conservation Measure 10-06 and paragraph 9 of Conservation Measure 10-07.
+5 For the purposes of this conservation measure, ‘IUU fishing’ refers to the activities described in Conservation Measure 10-06, paragraph 5, and Conservation Measure 10-07, paragraph 9.

 6 For the purposes of this conservation measure, ‘fishing-related activities’ mean any operation in support of, or in preparation for, fishing, including the landing, packaging, processing, transhipping or transporting of fish that have not previously been landed at a port, as well as the provisioning of personnel, fuel, gear and other supplies at sea.

+7 Unless weather conditions or other circumstances make accessing the vessel for inspection unsafe, in which case the inspection shall be carried out at the earliest opportunity and the inspection report shall note the reason for the delay.

-7 Contracting Parties may elect not to submit to the Secretariat reports of inspections of their vessels if they determine that all fishing activity occurred in waters under their jurisdiction.
+8 Contracting Parties may elect not to submit to the Secretariat reports of inspections of their vessels if they determine that all fishing activity occurred in waters under their jurisdiction.